Substance Intoxication And Withdrawal

 Overview

 The term “substance,” used with the words “intoxication” or “withdrawal,” may describe any number of illegal drugs, legal drugs used in a way that is contraindicated, drinking alcohol, or the accidental ingestion or inhalation of a volatile chemical or substance.
-Therefore, substance intoxication and withdrawal can be a broad category, ranging from descriptions of extreme alcohol use to a person being exposed to paint chemicals in an enclosed space.
+Therefore, substance intoxication and withdrawal can be a broad category, ranging from descriptions of marijuana use or extreme alcohol abuse to drug addiction or a person being exposed to paint chemicals in an enclosed space.
 However, it is most often used to describe deliberate substance use and dependency.

 Substance intoxication and withdrawal are medical terms and do not necessarily describe a pattern of negative behavior.
 Instead, they describe the symptoms associated with the use or stopping the use of these substances.
 However, the symptoms of withdrawal may get progressively worse for individuals who have misused drugs or alcohol for long periods or in significant amounts.